 The program of the MCU is copied into the memory of the pocket programmer.
-Caution: the program in the programmer will be replaced by the one received.
+Caution: the program in the programmer will be replaced by the one that is received from the MCU.

 The program of the pocket programmer is copied into the memory of the MCU.
 Caution: the program in the MCU will be replaced by the new one.
 Turn to "Running the Program" (page 10).